-Traditional leaders in Ghana play significant role to contribute to Socio-Economic Development of the country.
+Traditional leaders in Ghana play a significant role in contributing to the socioeconomic development of the country.
 The following are main the roles;

 1. Adjudication or settlement of disputes

 Traditional leaders in any Ghanaian community serve as arbitrators in resolving disputes that may arise within their communities.
 They mostly possess deep knowledge of the customary laws and practices of the community, which allows them to resolve conflicts effectively.
 When disputes are resolved peacefully and successfully, social cohesion and stability is achieved in the community.
 These are contributing factors for economic development.
 Further, the involvement of traditional authorities in conflict resolution reduces the burden on formal legal systems, making justice more accessible to community members.